-This zero-carb chipotle beef jerky is made in the oven – no dehydrator required!
+This super-low-carb chipotle beef jerky is made in the oven – no dehydrator required!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!